 - Tell your doctor if you use anything else that makes you sleepy.
 Some examples are allergy medicine, narcotic pain medicine, and alcohol.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant, or if you have liver disease, bleeding problems, glaucoma, diabetes, high cholesterol, prostate problems, or a history of breast cancer, mania, seizures, or severe constipation.
-Make sure your doctor knows if you have had a heart rhythm problem, such as QT prolongation, or if you or a family member has had a heart attack, heart failure, low blood pressure, or a stroke.
+- Tell your doctor if you are pregnant, or if you have liver disease, bleeding problems, diabetes, high cholesterol, glaucoma, prostate problems, or a history of breast cancer, mania, seizures, or severe constipation.
+Make sure your doctor knows if you have had a heart rhythm problem (such as QT prolongation), or if you have had a heart attack, heart failure, low blood pressure, or a stroke.